-- Oahu is home to the only international airport in Hawaii: Honolulu Daniel K. Inouye International Airport (HLN).
+- Oahu: The most popular island is home to the state capital as well as the only international airport in Hawaii: Honolulu Daniel K. Inouye International Airport (HLN).
 Because it’s such a hub, prices from the mainland to this airport are often better priced than those to the other islands.
-So, it’s a great airport to for arrival and for going back home after you’ve finished island hopping in Hawaii.
+So, Honolulu International Airport is a great choice to start island hopping in Hawaii.

-- The number of direct flights from the mainland to Maui’s main hub, Kahului (OGG) is increasing which is why it’s becoming a major competitor for Honolulu airport price-wise.
+- Maui: The number of direct flights from the mainland of the United States to Maui’s main hub, Kahului (OGG) is increasing which is why it’s becoming a major competitor for Honolulu airport price-wise.
 Again, a good choice to start off and end your Hawaiian trip.
 When you’re staying in Ka’anapali, nearby West-Maui’s Kapalua airport (JHM) might be a valid option for inter-island flights but you’ll likely be traveling in a smaller plane and thus spend more time in the air.

-- Kauai’s major airport is Lihue (LIH) to which only a handful of (mainly Californian) destinations fly directly.
+- Kauai: The island’s major airport is Lihue (LIH) to which only a handful of (mainly Californian) destinations fly directly.
 Most visitors will need to transfer in Honolulu.
+If you consider flying to Kauai directly, then note that it’ll be more expensive.
 That’s why Kauai might be the better choice as an in-between island.

-- Because of its size, the Big Island of Hawaii has two airports: Kona (KOA) & Hilo (ITO).
+- Big Island of Hawaii: As the name suggests, this is the largest island which explains why there are two Big Island Hawaii airports: Kona (KOA) & Hilo (ITO).
 Some airlines offer direct flights to Kona and a rare one maybe even to Hilo but it will cost you.
-So, just like the Kauai, we’re recommend you to visit the Big Island in between Oahu and Maui.
+So, just as for Kauai, we’re recommend you to visit the Big Island from or in between Oahu and Maui.

-- There are no direct flights from the mainland to neither Lanai nor Molokai, only inter-island flights.
+- Lanai and Molokai: There are no direct flights from the mainland to neither Lanai nor Molokai, only inter-island flights.

-At the time of publishing this article, two major carriers offer inter-island Hawaii flights for passengers: Hawaiian Airlines (and its regional subsidiary ‘Ohana by Hawaiian Airlines) and Mokulele Airlines.
+At the time of publishing this article, these are the carriers offer inter-island Hawaii flights:

-Remember our excitement after booking that great flight deal for our family of four?
-Well, if only lasted until we researched tickets prices for flights between Hawaiian islands.
-The number of inter-island flights that are scheduled on a daily basis is surreal, we never expected it would be that many.
-Therefore, the relatively hight prices surprised us even more.
+How much does it cost to travel between Hawaiian islands?
+Well, remember our excitement after booking that great flight deal for our family of four?
+Turns out it only lasted until we researched tickets prices for flights between Hawaiian islands.
+Is island hopping in Hawaii expensive?
+We think so, especially because the number of inter-island flights that are scheduled on a daily basis is pretty high.
+We therefore never expected to see these relatively high prices.
+An important Hawaii fact to consider when planning your itinerary.